 K’NEX

 Goodness, you can build SO MANY THINGS with K’NEX.
-Last Christmas we got one of the basic sets, and I’ve put in a good word with Santa about adding to our collection with this roller coaster set. 😉
+A few Christmases we got one of the basic sets, and if my kids weren’t now teenagers (what?!), I’d be putting in a good word with Santa about adding to our collection with this roller coaster set. 😉

 Chess / Checkers